dmkitui/BucketList/README.md

 ## Installation

+1. Make sure you have Python version 3.3 or later installed.

-1. Clone the repo using the following command:
+2. Clone the repo using the following command:

     `git clone https://github.com/dmkitui/BucketList.git`

-2. cd into the bucketlist directory and prepare a Python 3 virtual environment with the following
+3. cd into the bucketlist directory and prepare a Python 3 virtual environment with the following
 steps:

     `$ virtualenv venv`